PISGAH PROJECT 2026

 In 2026, I’m centering Mt.
 Pisgah, her ecological, historical, and cultural importance, through a body of work I’m calling “Pisgah Project 2026.”
 I’ll be creating 26 paintings of Mt.
 Pisgah, including long-range views from different vantage points and paintings from the forest floor of Pisgah National Forest.
 Every other week, a new painting, and a new letter of the alphabet offering a new reason to appreciate and look for her among our mountains.
 I hope you enjoy the A-Z of Mt.
 Pisgah as we move through 2026.

 detail of Joe Pye Weed, Goldenrod, and Mt.
-Pisgah | 45” x 108” | acrylic on canvas
+Pisgah | 45” x 108” | acrylic on canvas | available at Joan Awake Gallery

 A - ANCIENT MOUNTAINS